 Dear Friends of Newborn Hope,

-2020 has certainly been a year to reimagine what we do in order to continue to thrive.
-In its 48th year, Newborn Hope continues to have significant life-changing impact on families impacted by prematurity.
-We have seen our community come together this year to serve and help each other in this time of crisis, and we have also seen the tremendous challenges our local businesses and healthcare sectors face.
-We, too, have faced many challenges as an organization, but I am more inspired than ever to forge in our good community work as our partners have committed unparalleled support and engagement this year.
+2020 was certainly a year to reimagine what we do in order to continue to thrive.
+In our 48th year, Newborn Hope continues to have a significant life-changing impact on families impacted by prematurity.
+We have seen our community come together to serve and help each other in this time of uncertainty, and we have also seen the tremendous challenges our local businesses and healthcare sectors face.
+We, too, have faced many challenges as an organization, but I am more inspired than ever to forge in our good community work as our partners have committed unparalleled support and engagement.

-For these community partnerships and support, I cannot thank you enough.
+For this community partnership and support, I cannot thank you enough.

+We cannot forget how critical our fight for support is.
 An average of 158 babies are born preterm in Colorado each week, and prematurity is still the leading cause of death and lifelong disabilities in newborns in our state.
+Because of you, we continue to be able to care for the babies and families behind these statistics.

-We are beyond grateful for our community and for the ways we have all come together this year to improve outcomes for our tiniest babies.
+We are beyond grateful for you and to our community for our collective commitment to improve outcomes for our tiniest babies.

 YOU ARE HOPE.
 WE ARE HOPE.